 This may include modifying a task, adapting the environment to reduce barriers to performance and / or skill mastery, to promote inclusion and participation of the child in various roles (e.g. student, friend, player, sibling) with enjoyment and satisfaction.

-Occupational therapy intervention can be provided in the clinic or real world environment of childcare, pre-prep and school (for travel within 10km radius from Windsor).
-In collaboration with a Director or Principal, parent funded individual occupational therapy can be provided where a child is withdrawn or seen in the classroom for half-hour.
+Occupational therapy intervention can be provided in the clinic or real world environment of childcare, pre-prep and primary school (for travel within 10km radius from Windsor).
+In collaboration with a Director or Principal, parent funded individual occupational therapy can be provided where a child is withdrawn or seen in the classroom for half-hour support.
 This enables generalisation of skills and collaboration with teaching staff.

 Occupational therapy services provided can include: